 - 2.1.
-REASON for ENTRY As a port of entry (meaning a boarder-controlled entry zone for overseas vessels) that is covered by MPI (Ministry for Primary Industries) and Customs New Zealand under the Maritime Security Act 2004 and the Health and Safety at Work Act 2015, only persons who have a legitimate reason to enter the port may do so. - 2.2.
-INDUCTION Any person entering CentrePort unless an escorted visitor, (refer visitor controls of CUSP) must have completed the CentrePort Induction.
-You are required to redo your induction every year. - 2.3.
-IDENTIFICATION Upon completion of your induction you can collect your CentrePort ID card from the Logistics & Inwards Goods and security office the location is shown on the CentrePort induction webpage.
-ID cards are non-transferable and must be presented when entering the port or requested by a representative of CentrePort and remain CentrePort property. - 2.4.
-CCTV CentrePort operates and monitors 24/7 CCTV that is for the purpose of Health, Safety, and Security.
-Requests for CCTV footage can be made by contacting the security team.
-This is sign posted at port entry points entry to the port is considered consent to use this information.
+REASON for ENTRY As a port of entry (meaning a border-controlled entry zone for overseas vessels) that is covered by MPI (Ministry for Primary Industries) and Customs New Zealand under the Maritime Security Act 2004 and the Health and Safety at Work Act 2015, only persons who have a legitimate reason to enter the port may do so. - 2.2.
+INDUCTION Any person entering CentrePort, unless an escorted visitor, (refer to visitor controls on page 5) must have completed the CentrePort Induction.
+You are required to redo your induction every year.
+Any person entering the port for the purposes of work must personally complete the CentrePort induction, the use of third-party persons to complete individual inductions for another person is strictly forbidden. - 2.3.
+IDENTIFICATION Upon completion of your induction you can collect your CentrePort ID card from the Logistics & Inwards Goods and security office.
+The location of Inwards Goods is shown on the CentrePort

+- 'Visiting us' webpage.
+ID cards remain CentrePort property, are non-transferable, and must be presented when entering the port, or on request by a representative of CentrePort. - 2.4.
+CCTV CentrePort operates and monitors 24/7 CCTV for the purpose of Health, Safety, and Security.
+Requests for CCTV footage can be made by contacting our Security Team.
+CCTV is sign posted at port entry points and entry to the port is considered consent to record CCTV and use this information.